theatersoft/home/README.md

 npm install
 ```

-**3. Generate initial deployment**
+**3. Configure the deployment**

- The default site configuration is created from `config.json.template` the first time this step is performed.
-You will make changes to the generated `config.json` and repeat these steps as needed to add or modify host servers and services.

 ```
 npm run config
 ```

+ The default site configuration `config.json` is created from a template if it does not exist (e.g. first run).
+Whenever you change the configuration to add hosts or services you need to repeat the config and deploy steps.

-> This step stages a set of customized deploy-<host> scripts in `package.json` and deployment files in the `deploy` directory so you should now `git commit -a` the changes to your `local` branch.
+> This step also stages custom `deploy-<host>` scripts in `package.json` and deployment files in the `deploy` directory.
+You should `git commit -a` configuration changes to your `local` branch.

 **4. Deploy to host(s)**

 Run the host deploy scripts individually.
-They install the platform server [@theatersoft/server](https://www.npmjs.com/package/@theatersoft/server) along with any configured service modules and also [@theatersoft/client](https://www.npmjs.com/package/@theatersoft/client) on the localhost.
+They install the platform server [@theatersoft/server](https://www.npmjs.com/package/@theatersoft/server) along with any configured service modules and also [@theatersoft/client](https://www.npmjs.com/package/@theatersoft/client) on localhost.

 > **One time predeployment for root server only**
 > * `npm run mkdir` before the first deploy to create the destination directory `/opt/theatersoft`.
 The `sudo` command will prompt for password.